-Field Description 4 FACCERR Access Error Flag - FACCERR is set automatically when the proper command sequence is not obeyed exactly (the erroneous command is ignored), if a program or erase operation is attempted before the FCDIV register has been initialized, or if the MCU enters stop while a command was in progress.
+Field Description 7 FCBEF Command Buffer Empty Flag - The FCBEF bit is used to launch commands.
+It also indicates that the command buffer is empty so that a new command sequence can be executed when performing burst programming.
+The FCBEF bit is cleared by writing a 1 to it or when a burst program command is transferred to the array for programming.
+Only burst program commands can be buffered.
+O Command buffer is full (not ready for additional commands).
+A new burst program command can be written to the command buffer.
+6 FCCF Command Complete Flag - FCCF is set automatically when the command buffer is empty and no command is being processed.
+FCCF is cleared automatically when a new command is started (by writing 1 to FCBEF to register a command).
+Writing to FCCF has no meaning or effect.
+O Command in progress 1 All commands complete 5 FPVIOL Protection Violation Flag - FPVIOL is set automatically when a command that attempts to erase or program a location in a protected block is launched (the erroneous command is ignored).
+FPVIOL is cleared by writing a 1 to FPVIOL.
+0 No protection violation.
+1 An attempt was made to erase or program a protected location.
+4 FACCERR Access Error Flag - FACCERR is set automatically when the proper command sequence is not obeyed exactly (the erroneous command is ignored), if a program or erase operation is attempted before the FCDIV register has been initialized, or if the MCU enters stop while a command was in progress.
 For a more detailed discussion of the exact actions that are considered access errors, see Section 4.5.6, "Access Errors."
 FACCERR is cleared by writing a 1 to FACCERR.
 Writing a 0 to FACCERR has no meaning or effect.
 O No access error.
-1 An access error has occurred.
-2 FBLANK Verified as All Blank (erased) Flag - FBLANK is set automatically at the conclusion of a blank check command if the entire Flash or EEPROM array was verified to be erased.
-FBLANK is cleared by clearing FCBEF to write a new valid command.
+An access error has occurred.
+2 FBLANK Verified as All Blank (erased) Flag - FBLANK is set automatically at the conclusion of a blank check commarify the entire Flash or EEPROM array was verified to be erased.
+FBLANK is cleared by clearing FCBEF to writh new valid command.
 Writing to FBLANK has no meaning or effect.
-O After a blank check command is completed and FCCF = 1, FBLANK = 0 indicates the Flash or EEPROM array is not completely erased.
-After a blank check command is completed and FCCF = 1, FBLANK = 1 indicates the Flash or EEPROM array is completely erased (all 0xFFFF).
+O After a blank check command is completed and FCCF = 1, FBLANK = 0 indicates the Flash or EEPROM are is not completely erased.
+After a blank check command is completed and FCCF = 1, FBLANK = 1 indicates the Flash or EEPROM are is completely erased (all 0xFFFF).

-4.5.11.6 Flash and EEPROM Command Register (FCMD)
+4.5.12.7 Flash and EEPROM Command Register (FCMD)

-Only six command codes are recognized in normal user modes, as shown in Table 4-15.
+Only six command codes are recognized in normal user modes, as shown in Table 4-18.
 All other command codes are illegal and generate an access error.
-Refer to Section 4.5.3, "Program and Erase Command Execution," for a detailed discussion of Flash and EEPROM programming and erase operations.
+Refer to Section 4.5.3, "Program and Erase

+Command Execution," for a detailed discussion of Flash and EEPROM programming and erase operations.

-Figure 4-10.
+Figure 4-11.
 Flash and EEPROM Command Register (FCMD)

-Table 4-15.
+Table 4-18.
 Flash and EEPROM Commands